someobserver/recurgence/threshold.md

 reverse-engineering time, *in real-time!*
 phase transitions are a wild ride.

-ten days in? sudden nausea in the sink.
+ten days in? sudden nausea, kitchen sink.
 vertigo when visualizing the manifold,
 but only the first two times. that gets easier.

 there was nothing supernatural about it, of course.
 no different feeling afterwards.

-just lots of neurons suddenly talking,
+it's just lots of neurons suddenly talking,
 updating their weights and pathways.

 **meaning is not learned;**